-While there was no evidence of malice, it was determined that the probe of Catholics "lacked sufficient evidence" to establish a relationship between the aforementioned extremists and RTC ideology.
-The report also concluded that the FBI Analysts "incorrectly conflated the subjects' religious views with their RMVE activities...."
+While there was no evidence of malice, the probe of Catholics "lacked sufficient evidence" to establish a relationship between the aforementioned extremists and RTC ideology.
+The report also concluded that the FBI Analysts "incorrectly conflated the subjects' religious views with their RMVE activities..."